daschr/malunpacker/README.md

      ```
 5. That's it!
 You can now test malunpacker by sending some archive containeing malware or some ISO.
 ## LLM for credential extraction
 You may also enable the use of a LLM for credential extraction by specifing the environment variable `USE_ML_FOR_CREDS_EXTRACTION=true` in your docker-compose file.

+The service uses [rust-bert](https://github.com/guillaume-be/rust-bert) for the ML part.